-Charleston DUI Checkpoints in 2025: What You Need to Know Before You Hit the Road
+Charleston DUI Checkpoints (Updated 2026): What Drivers Need to Know

 Reports are coming in from Downtown Charleston, Folly Beach, and James Island.
 Local drivers are reporting increased police presence on key roads at night.
 But what many people don’t realize is that DUI checkpoints come with strict rules and rights that can directly impact whether an arrest will hold up in court.